-Frank Fabian won't make any grand declarations about the potential of Kittanning's new spread offense.
+Frank Fabian won't make grand declarations about the potential of Kittanning's new spread offense.

 “With different coaches and different people, there's a new attitude,” senior lineman Colton Toy said.
 “Everybody is excited for this year.
 Everybody has high hopes and thinks we'll do better.”

-Barnes served as a backup quarterback the last two seasons and spent time at wide receiver, too.
-But hours of film review during the offseason helped transform him into the leader of Kittanning's up-tempo, read-heavy offense.
+Barnes served as a backup quarterback the past two seasons, and spent time at wide receiver.
+But a dedicated offseason helped transform him into the leader of Kittanning's up-tempo, read-heavy offense.

 Barnes will throw to what might be one of Class AA's tallest receiving corps.
-Seniors Sterling Henry, Vince Mead and Mitch Pirhalla each stand several inches more than 6 feet — Mead is the tallest, with a listed height of 6-foot-6.
-And sophomore Nick Bowers is another 6-footer who will line up out wide.
+Seniors Sterling Henry, Vince Mead and Mitch Pirhalla each stand several inches over 6 feet — Mead is the tallest, with a listed height of 6-foot-6.
+And sophomore Nick Bowers is another 6-footer who will line up wide.

 “We're all looking forward to it,” Mead said, “but it's still going to be tough.
 We can't just expect to win every game.
 We have to work hard.”